cmb84scd/Makers_portfolio/README.md

 This is where I'll be keeping track of my learning goals and progress during my time at Makers Academy.

-Each week will be recorded separately and will be either in the form of a single Google doc linked below and sometimes there will also be folders with docs in them.
+Each week will be recorded separately and will be in the form of a single Google doc linked below.
+Also, there will sometimes be folders with docs in them.
 This will only happen if I've written about something and not actually done an exercise linked to it.
 If I have done an exercise then I will include some notes in the README for that exercise.

 Here are my learning goals for [week 1](https://docs.google.com/document/d/1LhfciaQ-DIQHX7Km4My68Ck0BCsDCRQBLIeK9G80abY/edit?usp=sharing)